Quantitative Social Science

 QSS 41, Analysis of Social Networks

 The special topics course, QSS 30, may be taken more than once as long as different electives are selected.
-Moreover, with permission of the QSS Chair students may substitute other courses offered at Dartmouth for any of the two required courses listed above.
+Moreover, with permission of the QSS Chair, students may substitute other courses offered at Dartmouth for the required courses listed above.

 Social science requirements